Probate Q&A Series

 Conclusion and Call to Action

-Co-heirs in North Carolina have strong statutory tools to protect their interest when a personal representative attempts to sell co-owned land.
-By reviewing the PR’s authority, objecting to unauthorized sales, pursuing partition, negotiating buy-outs and, if necessary, seeking PR removal, heirs can ensure they receive fair treatment and value for their share.
+Co-heirs in North Carolina have statutory tools to protect their interest when a personal representative attempts to sell co-owned land.
+By reviewing the PR’s authority, objecting to unauthorized sales, pursuing partition, negotiating buy-outs and, if necessary, seeking PR removal, heirs can seek fair treatment and value for their share.

 If you face a dispute over co-owned property in probate, turn to the experienced attorneys at Pierce Law Group.
 We guide you through objections, partition actions and negotiations.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.